animo/easy-ssi/README.md

 The Extensible AFJ Project aims to increase self-sovereign identity interoperability and adoption.
 We want to make incorporating self-sovereign identity solutions into any kind op application as easy as possible by creating an ecosystem of plugins, presets and features using [Hyperledger Aries Framework Javascript](https://github.com/hyperledger/aries-framework-javascript).
 Allowing **every** developer to integrate ssi into their project without hassle.

 Components are proposed and worked on by the community.
-Currently we are working on [plugins](./plugins) and [presets](./presets), to get involved or make a proposal please read [How to Contribute](./how-to-contribute.md).
+Currently we are working on [plugins](./plugins) and [presets](./presets).
+To get involved or make a proposal please read [How to Contribute](./how-to-contribute.md).

 ## Lifecycle